rhiga2/mle-survival-guide/_pages/probability.md

 ---

 # Probability Spaces
+The idea behind probability is to assign events number between 0 and 1 that indicate the likelihood that the event will occur.
+Mathematicians way of modelling events are with subsets.
+The union of all subsets is the set of all possible outcomes known as the **sample space** $\Omega$.
+Sample spaces like the set of real numbers will contain subsets that are not measurable (cannot be assigned probability with measure $P$).
+Since not all subsets work with probability measures, we must also define a subset of subsets known as an event field $F$ that contains only measurable subsets.
+For the real number sample space, the event field is a sigma algebra of open intervals.
+Every probability space, is therefore defined by the triplet $(\Omega, F, P)$.

 # Random Variables
-* A random variable is a function mapping the sample space to a number.
+A random variable is a function mapping the sample space to a number and is often denoted with capital letters
 * If set of values $X$ can take on is countable, $X$ is discrete.
 Otherwise, continuous.
 * We can assign a probability to some value of $X$ if $X$ is discrete.
 If $X$ is continuous, we can only assign a probability that $X$ falls in set.
 * A function applied to a random variable is a random variable itself (i.e. $f(X)$ is a random variable).